 Identify all related search keywords for Google AdWords signals

-With all the above in mind, it’s possible the carefully hand-tuned search queries miss some relevant results, and also pick up irrelevant results; or miss related GitHub repositories; or overlook some related Stack Overflow tags, and include others erroneously; or miss some of the relevant search keywords from Google AdWords.
+With all the above in mind, it’s possible for the carefully hand-tuned search queries miss some relevant results, and also to pick up irrelevant ones.
+It's also possible for it to miss related GitHub repositories, overlook some related Stack Overflow tags (and include others erroneously), and miss some of the relevant search keywords from Google AdWords.